product-os/landr/README.md

 Etcher
 ======

-> Flash OS images to SD cards & USB drives, safely and easily.
+> Flash OS images to SD cards & USB drives, test.

 Etcher is a powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.
 It protects